The Probation Interview Is Critically Important.

 Dress appropriately

-Dressed as if you are going on a job interview.
+Dress as if you are going for a job interview.
 Never wear revealing clothing, jeans, shorts, or similar casual clothing.
 Also, do not wear clothing or other items that demonstrate a political ideology or an antisocial mindset.

 Community attestations

-If you have family, friends, or coworkers that can write letters of support for sentencing, bring them to the probation interview.
-Make sure your lawyer gets a copy well in advance so that they can make any necessary suggestions.
+If you have family, friends, or coworkers who can write letters of support for sentencing, bring them to the probation interview.
+Ensure your lawyer gets a copy of any letters or favorable documents well before the sentencing date so they can make any necessary suggestions.
 Letters should be addressed to the judge assigned to your case.
 Additionally, it is best if letters are typed, one page or less, are signed, dated, and contain the author’s contact information (phone number and/or email address).

 Show remorse